YohaiCP/d9-autobrd-gcp/README.md

 # d9-autobrd-gcp
 Serverless function for onboarding and monitoring GCP projects in Dome9.

+## Prerequisites for installation

+1. A user with appropriate permissions within the GCP environment to complete the installation via a gcloud shell script.

 ## Install via gcloud shell

 1. Open a cloud shell terminal.